 Students who have matriculated at an accredited college or university and have earned more than 12 credits at that institution are required to present official college transcripts for evaluation and are not required to provide a high school transcript.

 High school transcripts are required unless the student has completed a two-year program which is acceptable toward a bachelor’s degree.
-If a student has a cumulative grade point average of 2.0 or higher from an accredited two-year or four-year educational institution, credits from courses with a grade of C or above may be transferred.
+If a student has a cumulative grade point average of 2.0 or higher from an accredited two-year or four year educational institution, credits from courses with a grade of C or above may be transferred.
 No more than 75 credits can be accepted from a two-year college.
 If a student has earned an Associate’s or Bachelor’s degree from an accredited two-year or four-year educational institution, credits from courses with a grade of D or higher may be transferred.

-Use one form for each institution you'd like us to contact on your behalf in order to obtain your official transcripts.
 Post University evaluates potential transfer credits upon receipt of official transcripts.
-You can get a head start on the evaluation process by submitting unofficial transcripts of grades and credits for prior coursework to Admissions, with a statement indicating where you are in the application process.
+A student can get a head start on the evaluation process by submitting to Admissions unofficial transcripts of grades and credits for prior coursework, with a statement indicating where the student is in the application process.

-The evaluation of transfer credits is a complicated and critical institutional function—one that each of us must address with concern for our students and those who wish to join the Post community, and with careful consideration of the regulatory standards that govern the evaluation and acceptance of such credits.
+The evaluation of transfer credits is a complicated and critical institutional function; one that we address with concern for our students and those who wish to join the Post community.
+Evaluation is done with careful consideration of the regulatory standards that govern the evaluation and acceptance of such credits.

-The easily accessible U.S. Department of Education Data Base of Accredited Post Secondary Institutions and Programs at http://ope.ed.gov/accreditation provides a list of accredited American institutions.
+The easily accessible U.S. Department of Education Database of Accredited Post Secondary Institutions and Programs at a http://ope.ed.gov/accreditation provides a list of accredited American institutions.
 Please refer to that database when determining academic accreditation.